JunyDeveloper/HolyRepoSkills/HolyRepoSkills/README.md

 ## 🔮 Features

+Your skills grow stronger based on your **total extracted haul** — the money you've successfully extracted with during missions.
+Each time you extract with loot, your haul is **saved and tracked**, allowing you to unlock powerful upgrades over time.

 ### 🩸 Heal Skill
 > “The Emperor’s light mends all wounds.
 But if not, I brought band-aids.”